siyamthandandlovu/siyamthandandlovu/README.md

 - ⚡ I'm **currently learning** ReactJS, C# & .NET as my goal this year is to become a full stack web dev 😎

-- 🔭 I’m **currently working on** my own web development portfolio wesbite: [Siyamthanda Ndlovu Portfolio](https://siyamthanda-ndlovu.netlify.app/)
+- 🔭 I’m **currently working on** my own web development portfolio wesbite: [Siyamthanda Ndlovu Portfolio](https://siyamthandandlovu.netlify.app/)
+-
+- 🔭 I also happen to be a graphic designer and I just launched my own studio 😎 : [Ronoh Media](https://ronohmedia.netlify.app/)

 - 🌱 I’m also looking into Dev Op tools in preperation for my position as the **Computer Science Department Coordinator** at [Blue Crane Space](https://www.linkedin.com/company/bluecranespace/)🔭